 The meaning of the word kimochi

-What does kimochi really mean in Japanese
+What kimochi really means in Japanese

-Be careful when using the word kimochi
+Caution when using the word kimochi

 We created an article showing other words that are also used to express feelings, you can read this article by clicking here.

-What does kimochi really mean in Japanese
+What kimochi really means in Japanese

 What does Kimochi Warui mean?